petrj/OnlineTelevizor/README.md

 - in Android using installed external player or internal player based on libVLCSharp
 - in UWP and iOS using VLC player
 - only live broadcasting
+- possibility to record stream to file (for Android and only to internal stograge)
 - supported Android 4.4 and higher for architectures: armeabi, armeabi-v7a, x86, x86_x64, arm64-v8a

 <img src="https://raw.github.com/petrj/OnlineTelevizor/master/Graphics/Screenshot.png" width="400" alt="Screenshot"/>